 - Final Thoughts – Strathmore Bristol Smooth Paper Review

-What is Bristol Board
+What Is A Bristol Board Pad

 The paper can be used with a large variety of media like graphite, charcoal, colored pencils, pen, and ink.